-The bible often describes different ‘kingdoms’ which are basically nations, governments, or dominions that organise or manage people.
-Therefore, people within such a kingdom will tend to stand for and reflect whatever principles exist within the culture of that kingdom.
+The bible often describes different ‘kingdoms,’ which are basically nations, governments, or dominions that organise or manage people.
+Therefore, people within such a kingdom will tend to stand for and reflect whatever principles exist within that kingdom's culture.

 Although the bible focuses on earthly kingdoms, like a certain country, these really all boil down to God’s or Satan’s kingdom in the spiritual realm.